3vot/clay/readme.md

 $ 3vot setup

-Use the following setting for a demo: key: 12345 , profile: myorg , folder: 3vot_myorg
+Use the following setting for a demo: key: 12345

 This will create the directory structure and download all required dependencies from NPM, all dependencies and code used in 3VOT is Open Source.

+Step 2.1:
+$ cd 3vot_3vot

+This will cd into the project folder

 Step 3:
 Download a Sample App, courtesy of 3VOT